How to deal with a pest snail infestation in your aquarium?

 There will be traces of it even after you clean the tank several times.

-This can be quite overwhelming for copper-sensitive organisms, and many of them simply won’t survive.
+This can be quite overwhelming for copper-sensitive organisms, and many of them simply won’t survive; which is why it’s a high risk method of eliminating snails.

 What has caused the snail infestation in your fish tank?